Sept. 24, 2008

 Moody's and Standard & Poor's have alphanumeric designations for different levels of risk.
 The chart to the right shows the Standard & Poor's categories with some examples.
 Borrowers high on that list, like the United States Treasury, are considered low risk.
 These borrowers pay the lowest interest rates.
 Interest rates are higher for borrowers lower on the list.
 As of August 2007, the best junk bonds (BB+) pay about 4½ percentage points more than the best investment grade bonds.
 The differences can change, though.
 According to the Wall Street Journal, August 20, 2007, the difference between what A borrowers pay and what the U.S. Treasury pays widened from about ¼ percentage point in July to more than 2 percentage points in mid-August.
 Ordinarily, the value of a bond depends on the expected value of its future payments.
 That is what this tutorial teaches.
 The widening interest difference between AAA and A bonds from July to August 2007 suggested that something else was going on: Investors were panicking.
 They were avoiding buying corporations' bonds because other investors were doing the same, and the investors were afraid that they would not be able to resell the bonds if they bought them.
 One day, the demand for commercial paper -- corporations' I.O.U.s -- almost disappeared.
 Sales of commercial paper that usually took an hour were taking most of the day.
 It was like a stampede.
 If you are in the middle of one, you have no choice but to run with the crowd.
 This was scary, because a corporation that cannot "roll over" its bonds is in the same mess as a homeowner who has a balloon payment due and cannot refinance.
 Central banks in Europe and the U.S. stopped the stampede by loaning money at lowered interest rates to banks that bought corporate bonds.
 That seems to have partly worked.
 Commercial paper is getting bought and sold, but the interest rate spread is still high.

 (Some commentators wonder why governments could not similarly encourage bridge loans to hard-pressed homeowners.
-That is a topic for another time!)
+That is a topic for another place!)

 The mortgages in the mortgaged-backed securities were risky to various degrees, depending on such things as how big the down payment was, what the income of the homebuyer family was, and how much credit card or other debt the family was carrying.
 "Prime" mortgages are home loans with big down payments to families with enough income to meet standards and little or no other debt.
 "Sub-prime" mortgages are home loans with looser requirements.
 There are lots of gradations of risk within the sub-prime category.
 Standard & Poors, Moody's, and other rating companies reviewed the mortgages and estimated, based on recent experience, the probability that each mortgage would be paid.
 Banks bundled higher probability mortgages together and sold them as packages -- mortage-backed securities -- to investors.
 Standard & Poor's and other raters gave these securities investment-grade ratings (see table).
 Those securities could be sold to pension funds and other institutions looking for good returns with low risk.
 Meantime, the low-probability mortgages were bundled into junk-rated securities.
 Those went to buyers able and willing to take more risk.